Let's talk Grenache on International Grenache Day!

 For a wine to be labelled as a single varietal wine, it only needs to contain 85% or more of that grape variety.

-Millbrook 2022 Regional GSM
+Millbrook 2023 Regional GSM

 The Millbrook Regional GSM is one of our most popular red wines and consistently sells out every year.

-Winner of the Sydney Royal Wine Show 2023 Best Value Trophy, the 2022 Regional GSM has supple, fine tannins and notes of raspberry, violets, aniseed, plum jam and blackberry that mingle on the palate to produce a juicy, mouth-filling wine bursting with flavour and spice.
+This blend has supple, fine tannins and notes of raspberry, violets, aniseed, plum jam and blackberry that mingle on the palate to produce a juicy, mouth-filling wine bursting with flavour and spice.
 "The 2022 Millbrook GSM is all I could hope for with this wine – approachability, affordability and a joyous drinking experience," says Emma.

 Leave a comment